poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

 Dual nationality allowed only for citizens by birthright.

-This means that a US citizen can become a citizen of another country through naturalization or other methods while retaining their US citizenship, effectively making them a dual citizen.
-US immigration law does not address dual nationality or impose restrictions on dual citizenship.
+A US citizen can become a citizen of another country through naturalization or other methods while retaining their US citizenship, effectively making them a dual citizen.

 If you are a US citizen living abroad and decide to pursue dual citizenship, you will not lose your American citizenship.
 Your residency in another country and any citizenship application you make in that country will not affect your US citizenship.